JetBrains-Research/TestSpark/README.md

 ### Killed Mutants Visualisation
 TestGenie offers an option to see which mutants were killed and by which tests.
 Clicking the gutter icon (green rectangle) to the left of the lines allows the user to see which tests cover the line.
 Clicking a name of a mutant highlights all the tests in the "Generated Tests" tab which cover it.

+### Accessibility Features
+Features which make the plugin more user-friendly.
+For instance, a color picker for coverage visualisation.

 ### Assertion Generation
 *To be implemented.
 Currently, not supported*